lostflux/blog/content/writing/computing/devops/001-git-erase/index.md

 type: info
 title: note
 ---
-This is not a post about whether one should edit and clean up their commit history;
+This is not about whether one should or shouldn't edit and clean up their commit history;
-this is a post about _how one can edit their commit history, if they want to_.
+this is about _how one can edit their commit history, if they want to_.
 ::

 ## Preparing to Edit